pedrosoares/fluent/README.md

 # fluent
-Javascript ORM Inspired by Eloquent
+Javascript ORM Inspired by Eloquent.

+## "Working" features
+This is a experimental project, can dramatically change its structure at any time.

+- Select (With EagerLoader)
+- Delete
+- Update
+- Insert
+- Transaction

 # Use